sanaryan175/sql_generator/README.md

 ## Disclaimer

 This is a learning/demo project.
 AI-generated SQL should always be **reviewed before running on a production database** — especially for `UPDATE`, `DELETE`, or `DROP` statements.

----

-## License

-MIT License — feel free to use, modify, and share.